- General questions about the policy

 2.1.
 Am I required to make my books open access?

 No. We encourage open access to be extended to all output types (see FAQ 7.1 for further information), but we do not require books to be made open access.
 This policy only applies to journal articles and conference proceedings.
 We have reviewed the opportunities and challenges in making books available open access in an independent report by Professor Geoffrey Crossick, published in early 2015.

 2.2.
 Will creative writing articles that are published in academic journals need to fulfil the requirements?

-Yes, all articles published in scholarly journals are within scope.
+Yes, all articles published in scholarly journals with an ISSN are within scope.

 2.3.
 Will articles in non-academic serial publications (for example, newspapers and magazines) need to fulfil the requirements?

 No, the policy applies to scholarly publications only.
 Newspapers and magazines not intended for a scholarly audience are out of scope of this policy.

 2.4.
 What about conference proceedings published with both an ISBN and an ISSN, or in journals with only an ISBN?